Skip to main content

 Controlling Token Limits

 The MaxTokensError occurs when a response exceeds the maximum token limit.
-You can proactively control this by setting max_tokens when creating agents or magic functions.
-Note that this limit applies per inference request—a single agent or magic function invocation may make multiple inference requests, and each request is subject to this limit independently.
+You can proactively control this by setting max_tokens when creating agents or agentic functions.
+Note that this limit applies per inference request — a single agent or agentic function invocation may make multiple inference requests, and each request is subject to this limit independently.

 # For agents